thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

-Update your previous description of how data flows between stateful and stateless components.
+Update your previous description of how information flows between stateful and stateless components.

 ## Summary